-The Company designated its interest rate swap as a cash flow hedge of variable rate interest payments related to its term loan payable.
-Under this designation, changes in fair value of the interest rate swap are recognized through other comprehensive income ("OCI"), a component of equity.
+The Company designated its interest rate swaps as a cash flow hedge of variable rate interest payments related to its term loan payable.
+Under this designation, changes in fair value of the interest rate swaps are recognized through other comprehensive income ("OCI"), a component of equity.

-The change in fair value of the swap agreement generated unrealized losses of \$2,617 in 2023 and unrealized gains of \$7,557 in 2022.
-Such gains and losses were recognized through other comprehensive income, a component of equity.
-Based on related debt balances, the Company anticipates the amount to be reclassified as a component of interest expense in fiscal year 2024 to be immaterial.
+The change in fair value of the swap agreements generated unrealized losses of \$1,307 and \$2,617 in 2024 and 2023, respectively.
+Such losses were recognized through other comprehensive income, a component of equity.
+Based on related debt balances and terms of the swap agreements, the Company anticipates the amount to be reclassified as a component of interest expense in fiscal year 2025 to be immaterial.